Caregiver Isolation & Loneliness: Insights from New Data

 What Caregivers Can Do

 High-quality relationships can help people live longer, healthier lives.
 Social connection can help reduce the risk of chronic disease and serious illness.
-There are many positive health benefits to social connection that can lead to longer life, better health, and well-being.
-It can improve the ability to manage stress, anxiety, and depression.
-Additionally social connection can build healthy eating habits and physical activity.
+It can also lead to longer life, better health, and well-being.
+Connection also improves the ability to manage stress, anxiety, and depression.
+Additionally social connection can lead to healthy eating habits and physical activity.

 Here’s what you can do to help your stay away from caregiver isolation.